OSC/ood-documentation/source/app-development/tutorial-ps-to-quota.rst

 Overview of app
 ---------------

 #.
-The app uses the custom branded Bootstrap 3 that My Jobs ande ActiveJobs apps
+The app uses the custom branded Bootstrap 3 that My Jobs and Active Jobs apps
    use.
 #.
 The navbar contains a link back to the dashboard.
 #.
 On a request, the app runs a shell command, parses the output, and displays